t-mart/wap/docs/why.rst

 case.
 It is no longer Lua code -- it is an overloading of Lua comments into a preprocessing language with its own esoteric syntax and keyword names.

-And, I'd also argue its ugly.
-It's hard to read, write and maintain.
+And, I'd also argue its ugly: It's hard to read, write and maintain.

 Sometimes too, `packager`_ can be quite slow at doing these substitutions.
-Some of my builds take `7+ minutes at this step`_!
+Some of my builds take `7+ minutes doing substitutions`_!

 Finally, you can't run static analyzers like `luacheck`_ on this code.
+These programs help you catch bugs and/or unintended side effects in your code.

 **With pure lua code and the WoW API**